pyvista/pyvista/CONTRIBUTING.rst

             Sum of the two inputs.

         """
-        # deprecated 0.37.0, convert to error in 0.40.0, remove 0.41.0
+        # deprecated 0.44.0, convert to error in 0.46.0, remove 0.47.0
-        PyVistaDeprecationWarning(
+        warnings.warn(
             '`addition` has been deprecated.
-Use pyvista.add instead' )
+Use pyvista.add instead', PyVistaDeprecationWarning
+        )
         add(a, b)